 With pension funds in a state of crisis, many organisations are trying to change the costly schemes they have in place, including the umbrella group for UK universities, Universities UK, and telecoms company BT.
 But while the changes offer respite from unaffordable pensions, they can have other long-term consequences for organisations if they are not handled well.

 In particular, there can be unexpected knock-on effects for the employees whose schemes are being tinkered with.
-In our recent research we identified how organisational changes, including those to pensions, can transform previously loyal, long-serving employees into perpetrators of counterproductive behaviour at work.
+In our research, we identified how organisational changes, including those to pensions, can transform previously loyal, long-serving employees into perpetrators of counterproductive behaviour at work.
 This can range from time-wasting in the office to active sabotage, such as divulging confidential information.

 We found that changes to pensions had a disproportionate impact on older workers.
-This group may often have forgone opportunities to earn more money earlier in their careers to remain with an employer, due to the future benefits of their pension scheme.
+This group may often have foregone opportunities to earn more money earlier in their careers to remain with an employer, due to the future benefits of their pension scheme.
 Over time, they may have become increasingly locked into this decision, with too much invested in their pensions to easily walk away.

 But this means they are an expensive resource for organisations, and less likely to be considered in voluntary redundancy schemes.
 Using interviews and survey methods, we discovered how this group of employees pose an insider threat to an organisation.

 When change is imposed from above, it affects an employee’s ability to navigate their own destiny.
-It can destroy long cherished retirement plans, leaving people feeling frustrated, angry and distrustful towards their employer.
+It can destroy long-cherished retirement plans, leaving people feeling frustrated, angry, and distrustful towards their employer.

 These negative emotions form the basis of subsequent behaviour that could pose a threat.
 Unwanted or unexpected change often results in poor communication and increasingly entrenched labour disputes, which serve to further exacerbate negative feelings on both sides.

 Our analysis showed how these experiences can trigger a perceived breach in the psychological contract between these staff members and their employer.
 Employees dwell on the previous, now broken, promises made to them.
 They go on to question all kinds of actions from the past, even those formerly considered legitimate, which affects their trust levels in the organisation in the future.
-This undermines the integrity of their employer, and marks the beginning of cynicism about the motives of the organisation.
+This undermines the integrity of their employer and marks the beginning of cynicism about the motives of the organisation.

 Our analysis showed cynicism can be enhanced when leaders receive disproportionately different reward and benefits packages.
-This is currently the case with many organisations in the UK – hence anger over vice chancellor pay in the university sector.
+This is currently the case with many organisations in the UK – hence anger over vice-chancellor pay in the university sector.